 The Town commissioned WSP to prepare a climate change adaptation plan to guide asset management planning and better prepare for the impacts of climate change.
-The adaptation plan is based on a climate risk assessment of Town-owned infrastructure as defined in the Town of Aurora 2018 Asset Management Plan.
-The assets, and therefore the assessment, was divided into four infrastructure categories: linear engineering, water infrastructure, parks and natural heritage, and facilities.
+The adaptation plan is based on a climate risk assessment of Town-owned infrastructure as defined in the Town of Aurora 2021 Asset Management Plan.
+The assets, and therefore the assessment, was divided into four infrastructure categories: linear engineered assets (including roads and stormwater assets), water infrastructure (including drinking water and sanitary sewer networks), parks and natural heritage, and facilities.